material-components/material-components-ios/README.md

 ### Usage

-Now you’re ready to add a component (e.g. [Buttons](components/Buttons)) to your app!
+The components are built upon familiar UIKit classes and can be added to a view with just a couple familiar lines.
+Simply import the Material Components header for the component you're interested in and add it to your view.

 Include the Material Components header for the component you're interested in to your app (detailed below) to get all of the required classes.

-**Choose from Swift or Objective-C:**

 #### Swift